-

 Release and Assumption of Risk

-- Base is subject to periodic upgrades by the Optimism Collective.
-The Optimism Collective may approve a protocol upgrade that, if implemented, may significantly impacts Base, and may introduce other risks, bugs, malfunctions, cyberattack vectors, or other changes to Base that could disrupt the operation of Base, the Bridging Smart Contracts, Basenames, Base.dev, or the Services or otherwise cause you damage or loss.
+- Base may be subject to periodic upgrades.
+Base may implement a protocol upgrade that, if implemented, may significantly impact Base, and may introduce other risks, bugs, malfunctions, cyberattack vectors, or other changes to Base that could disrupt the operation of Base, the Bridging Smart Contracts, Basenames, Dashboard, or the Services or otherwise cause you damage or loss.

 - If you lose your Wallet seed phrase, private keys, or password, you might permanently be unable to access your digital assets.
 You bear sole responsibility for safeguarding and ensuring the security of your Wallet.